ayoolaolafenwa/PixelLib/docs/custom_train.rst

 **Using Resnet101:** Training Mask-RCNN consumes alot of memory.
 On google colab using resnet101 as network backbone you will be able to train with a batchsize of 4.
 The default network backbone is resnet101.
 Resnet101 is used as a default backbone because it appears to reach a lower validation loss during training faster than resnet50.
 It also works better for a dataset with multiple classes and much more images.

-**Using Resnet50:** The advantage with resnet50 is that it consumes lesser memory, you can use a batch_size of 8 on google colab.
+**Using Resnet50:** The advantage with resnet50 is that it consumes lesser memory, you can use a batch_size of 6 0r 8 on google colab depending on how colab randomly allocates gpu.
 The modified code supporting resnet50 will be like this.